23technologies/okeanos/README.md

 plane of the managed Kubernetes clusters.
 The service and support is offered on a best effort basis for free accounts until further notice.

-During the public beta, the only cost for using Okeanos is the cost on your own cloud account, charged directly by the cloud provider.
-We do not ask for payment information and will not charge you for the control plane of the managed Kubernetes clusters.
-The service and support is offered on a best effort basis for free accounts until further notice.

 ## Hetzner Cloud

 The following describes how a [Hetzner Cloud](https://www.hetzner.com/de/cloud)